-So even at this basic level you don’t get more than you give.
+So even at this basic level, you don’t get more than you give.
 You get rid of a bit of anxiety, then get a correspondingly increased amount of anxiety back later on.

-However you lose even more than this.
-The interruption to the normal chemical balance to your brain ruins your natural sleeping pattern, so the next day you are additionally tired which increases the liklihood that you will feel like you can’t cope with things.
+However, you lose even more than this.
+The interruption to the normal chemical balance to your brain ruins your natural sleeping pattern, so the next day you are additionally tired which increases the likelihood that you will feel like you can’t cope with things.
 The increased stimulants also increase your heart rate, leaving you feeling additionally heavy and lethargic, which is the complete opposite of feeling fit and strong and able to cope with whatever life throws at you.
 Overall it’s not a nice feeling.
 So what do you do?
 Just take another drink of course!
-And there you are back on your downward spiral, everything looks much worse and much more scary when the alcohol has worn off, leaving you in far more need of another drink.
+And there you are back on your downward spiral, everything looks much worse and much scarier when the alcohol has worn off, leaving you in far more need of another drink.

 I’m quite relaxed about this whole situation.
 Let’s look at the facts.
 We’ve got a virus going around that is less deadly than SARS was (estimated to be a third to around a tenth as deadly), that’s less contagious than SARS was (slightly).
 So why all the fuss?
 One of the main reasons is that it is contagious before any symptoms show (ie you can catch it and pass it on before you even know you’ve got it).
 So with SARS people would catch it, feel ill, go home to bed, then become contagious.
-With Coronavirus you catch is and go merrily on your way passing it around before you start to feel ill.
+With Coronavirus you catch it and go merrily on your way passing it around before you start to feel ill.

 The steps that are currently being taken that are causing such a change to our usual patterns are just a numbers game.
 If you have a population of 80 million or 300 million and you can get 70% of them to have 70% less contact with other people, the spread will slow down.
 And that pretty much summarises where we are.
 The vast majority of people who get Coronavirus will have nothing more than a slight temperature and a bit of a cough.
 Something between 1% and 3% will have more serious symptoms and may need to be hospitalised.
 Hospitals do not have infinite capacity.
 If the Coronavirus is left unchecked it will spread very quickly and the hospitals will not be able to cope, so many more people will die.
 If it can be slowed down then the hospitals will (should) be fine.